HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

 We want to do a fully automated complete comparison such that there are no manual steps which are additional sources of errors.

+We have picked the B35.32 ensemble for no particular reason.
+From Markus we take the contractions for configuration 2552 in the form of HDF5 files.
+Also we take his projected correlators in the form of TSV files to compare to.

 ### Momentum parameterization